 This feature may not work properly on all systems, although it will always work on Windows systems.

-FEBio continues to read older formats, but they are considered to be obsolete.
+FEBio continues to read some older formats, but they are considered to be obsolete.

 In future versions of FEBio rigid surfaces will be automatically picked to be the master.

+As of FEBio version 2.0, the LSDYNA database is no longer supported.
+The FEBio database format is the only format that will be supported from now on.

 This material replaces the now-obsolete linear elastic and St.Venant-Kirchhoff materials.
 These materials are still available for backward compatibility although it is recommended to use the isotropic elastic material instead.

+As of FEBio version 2.0, the format for definining multi-generation materials has changed.
+The previous format where the generations are defined in the Globals section is no longer supported.

 This is different from previous versions of FEBio where rigid bodies were initially fully constrained.